tamccullough/mubla/README.md

 ## Mubla
-### Raison d'être
+### photo album

 None of us should be storing our photos and videos in the cloud.
 Or atleast we should avoid it as much as possible.

 Personally, I have my files stored on an SSD(with multiple backups) so that I can access the files on any device within my home using this repository.

 Originally we were using some third party apps to browse our photo/video library, but I didn't fully trust what those apps may have been accessing.